 #7 – Brown Cockroach (Periplaneta brunnea)

-With a length of up to two inches and a brown, triangular body, these roaches only produce 24 eggs per ootheca.
+It’s easy to mistake this species for the American roach, with the biggest difference being stubby cerci.
+Boasting a length of up to two inches and a brown, triangular body, these roaches only produce 24 eggs per ootheca.
 However, they can become quite the pest, as a mature brown cockroach will eat just about anything it sees.

 #8 – Brown-Banded Cockroach (Supella longipalpa)